Degrowth: Open Localism

-Open localism is a concept that has been promoted by the degrowth community when envisioning an alternative set of social relations and economic organization.
-It builds upon the political philosophies of localism and is based on values such as diversity, ecologies of knowledge, and openness.
-Open localism does not look to create an enclosed community but rather to circulate production locally in an open and integrative manner.

 Degrowth's ideas around open localism share similarities with ideas around the commons while also having clear differences.
 On the one hand, open localism promotes localized, common production in cooperative-like styles similar to some versions of how commons are organized.
 On the other hand, open localism does not impose any set of rules or regulations creating a defined boundary, rather it favours a cosmopolitan approach.

 Feminism

 The degrowth movement builds on feminist economics that has criticized measures of economic growth like the GDP as it excludes work mainly done by women such as unpaid care work (the work performed to fulfill people's needs) and reproductive work (the work sustaining life), first argued by Marilyn Waring.
 Further, degrowth draws on the critique of socialist feminists like Silvia Federici and Nancy Fraser claiming that capitalist growth builds on the exploitation of women's work.
 Instead of devaluing it, degrowth centers the economy around care, proposing that care work should be organized as a commons.

 Centering care goes hand in hand with changing society's time regimes.
 Degrowth scholars propose a working time reduction.
 As this does not necessarily lead to gender justice, the redistribution of care work has to be equally pushed.
 A concrete proposal by Frigga Haug is the 4-in-1 perspective that proposes 4 hours of wage work per day, freeing time for 4 hours of care work, 4 hours of political activities in a direct democracy, and 4 hours of personal development through learning.

 Furthermore, degrowth draws on materialist ecofeminisms that state the parallel of the exploitation of women and nature in growth-based societies and proposes a subsistence perspective conceptualized by Maria Mies and Ariel Salleh.
 Synergies and opportunities for cross-fertilization between degrowth and feminism were proposed in 2022, through networks including the Feminisms and Degrowth Alliance (FaDA).
-FaDA argued that the 2023 launch of Degrowth Journal created "a convivial space for generating and exploring knowledge and practice from diverse perspectives".